-All Obstetric Units should review the birth environment, particularly in delivery suite and theatres, with a view to making this more supportive of women's emotional and physiological needs.
+RECOMMENDATION 8: All Obstetric Units should review the birth environment, particularly in delivery suite and theatres, with a view to making this more supportive of women's emotional and physiological needs.

 Obstetric units should ensure there are enough telemetry monitors to meet the level of evidence-based need.

 Regional guidelines are needed on best practice in facilitating gentle caesarean sections.

-Trusts should monitor, review, and reduce the number of women birthing on their backs.
+RECOMMENDATION 9: Trusts should monitor, review, and reduce the number of women birthing on their backs.
 Intermittent monitoring and telemetry rather than CTG should be used whenever possible.

-Trusts should continue to monitor, evaluate, and review the various elements of the care bundle aimed at preventing tears, in order to ensure that the more invasive elements (hands-on, episiotomy) are only used when absolutely needed, while other elements including warm compresses and good communication with women to ensure slower crowning should be offered to all women unless there are clear, documented reasons not to.
+RECOMMENDATION 10: Trusts should continue to monitor, evaluate, and review the various elements of the care bundle aimed at preventing tears, in order to ensure that the more invasive elements (hands-on, episiotomy) are only used when absolutely needed, while other elements including warm compresses and good communication with women to ensure slower crowning should be offered to all women unless there are clear, documented reasons not to.

-There should be regional guidance on optimal cord clamping, with the majority of cords being left to turn white before being clamped and cut, and as a minimum, NICE recommendations being followed.
+RECOMMENDATION 11: There should be regional guidance on optimal cord clamping, with the majority of cords being left to turn white before being clamped and cut, and as a minimum, NICE recommendations being followed.

-Trust training for staff on minimising birth trauma, including highlighting communication, locus of control, and compassion.
-Midwives should ask women postnatally how they are feeling about their birth, and signpost them to appropriate services.
-Provide appropriate services for women and others who have experienced birth trauma.
+RECOMMENDATION 12: HSC Trusts should offer training for staff on the importance of minimising birth trauma, including highlighting communication, locus of control, and compassion.

+Midwives should ask women postnatally how they are feeling about their birth, and signpost them to appropriate services if there is the possibility of birth trauma.
+All HSC Trusts should provide appropriate services for women and partners/birth partners who have experienced birth trauma.

 In emergency situations, a designated person should lead on communication and support for the woman and her partner/birth partners.

-We recommend that all Trusts consider ending Bounty contracts.
+RECOMMENDATION 13: We recommend that all Trusts consider ending Bounty contracts.
 If appropriate, alternative arrangements should be made to facilitate professional photography without commercial pressure and away from the women's bedside.

+RECOMMENDATION 14: Beyond BFI: In line with Unicef requirements each Trust should monitor adherence to BFI standards through an ongoing rolling audit programme.
+Maternity units should also seek to implement the BFI Achieving Sustainability Standards.
+In addition PHA and the Breastfeeding Strategy Implementation Steering Group should consider what further actions are needed to ensure health care professionals provide compassionate, appropriate, evidence-based breastfeeding support.

+Trusts should review breastfeeding support provision and seek to increase access to support from maternity support workers or equivalent to help women establish breastfeeding and provide practical support with positioning and attachment in the postnatal wards.

-Beyond BFI: Monitor adherence to BFI standards through an ongoing rolling audit programme.
-Implement the BFI Achieving Sustainability Standards.
-The PHA and the BSISG\ should consider further actions needed to ensure compassionate, appropriate, evidence-based breastfeeding support.
-Review and increase breastfeeding support provision from maternity support workers or equivalent and refer to a breastfeeding specialist as needed.
-All parents who formula feed should be provided with information and support on how to safely make up feeds and encouraged to formula feed in a responsive way.
+Women who need further support should be referred to a breastfeeding specialist.
+All parents who formula feed should be provided with information and support on how to safely make up feeds and encouraged to formula feed in a responsive way in line with BFI standards and as detailed in First Steps Nutrition Trust guidance.